 The music department has a wide range of resources for students to use, both during their lessons and as part of extra-curricular activities.
 This includes: rehearsal rooms, a recording studio, two full computer suites with Apple Mac computers and a variety of musical instruments, both acoustic and electronic.
 The music department also offers a wide-range of extra-curricular activities including: junior choir, senior choir, swing band, woodwind ensemble, vocal groups, ukulele club, music technology club and band rehearsal nights.
 The music department also makes a full contribution to cross curricular projects such as the annual Academy production and the Christmas concert.

-If students wish, they may opt to have instrumental lesson on an instrument of their choice.
+If students wish, they may opt to have instrumental lessons on an instrument of their choice.
 These are competitively priced and taught by qualified, experienced tutors.
 Students can choose from a range of instruments including brass, woodwind and string instruments, piano, keyboard, guitar, drums and singing.

 Key Stage 3